Kibale Forest National Park

 In addition to short treks full or multi-day chimpanzee habituation experiences are available for around $150/$200/$300 for 1/2/3 days respectively.
 They entail a full day’s tracking with researchers and habituators from around 05:30 to 19:00 – available March, April, May and November only.
 This is exceptionally good value for people with a real interest in chimps and the forests!

 Even if there’re no chimps the forest is truly outstanding.
-In addition to chimps, Kibale is home to the following primates: dwarf bushbaby, eastern needle-nailed bushbaby, Bosman’s potto, dwarf galago, black & white colobus, red colobus monkey, redtail guenon, blue guenon, Lhoesti or mountain guenon, vervet monkey, grey-cheeked mangabey and olive baboon.
+In addition to chimps, Kibale is home to the following primates: dwarf bushbaby, eastern needle-nailed bushbaby, Bosman’s potto, dwarf galago, black & white colobus, Uganda red colobus monkey, Uganda redtail guenon, blue guenon, Lhoesti or mountain guenon, vervet monkey, grey-cheeked mangabey and olive baboon.

 Other activities around Kibale

-- Night walks in the forest – start at Kanyanchu and run from 19:30 to 22:00, aimed at sighting nocturnal primates especially potto and bushbaby; costs $10 excluding park entrance.
+Start at Kanyanchu and run from 19:30 to 22:00, aimed at sighting nocturnal primates especially potto and bushbaby; costs $10 excluding park entrance.

-- 12 km Forest Hike – starts at Kanyanchu at 08:00 ending around 14:00 during “dry season” from November to February and June to September only.
+Starts at Kanyanchu at 08:00 ending around 14:00 during “dry season” from November to February and June to September only.
 Good for seeing habitat diversity, birds, plants and good chance to see primates.
 Costs $10 excluding park entrance.

-- Long Distance Trails – specifically arranged and booked in advance, trails run between 2 and 6 days and can include Sebitoli and Kihingami Wetlands.
+Long Distance Trails are specifically arranged and booked in advance, trails run between 2 and 6 days and can include Sebitoli and Kihingami Wetlands.
 The standard 66km trail runs between Kanyanchu and Sebitoli over 4 days, overnights are spent in local villages outside park and these trails offer an opportunity to explore forests and experience local culture.
 Costs around $30 per day including parks fees.

-- Bigodi Wetland Sanctuary – a community run initiative that protects the Magombe Swamp just outside the area.
+A community run initiative that protects the Magombe Swamp just outside the area.
 Good for primates and butterflies but the 4.5 km trail is one of the best guided bird trails in East Africa.
 Local guides are especially good, keen birders should book in advance, collar the best guides and aim to leave around 14:00 for a good 3-4 hours of private birding focusing on looking for specials.
 The swamp is home to 138 species.
 Cost is $12 plus tip.

-- Ndali-Kasenda Crater Lakes – from the Albertine Rift to Ruwenzoris and Virunga mountains has one of the world’s densest concentrations of volcanic crater lakes.
+Western Uganda from the Albertine Rift to Ruwenzoris and Virunga mountains has one of the world’s densest concentrations of volcanic crater lakes.
 There are 4 main groups of these crater lakes: Kasenda cluster west of Kibale; Katwe cluster not far from Mweya in Queen Elizabeth National Park; Fort Portal cluster to the north and the Bunyaruguru cluster southeast of QENP.

-- The Kasenda cluster – the most extensive and easily accessible from Kibale.
+The Kasenda cluster is the most extensive and easily accessible from Kibale.
 These lakes offer lots of possibilities for exploration with verdant bush, great landscapes and lots of birds, butterflies and other wildlife.
 Ndali Lodge is probably the best spot from which to explore the lakes and surrounds.
 A local Fort Portal tour company runs scheduled day tours of the lakes on Saturdays and Sundays for $20.